The colour of the handle is engaging and there is the essential timer and pacer built-in.

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Oral-B Junior electric toothbrush.
 If we have missed something, let us know in the comments.

-If you want more detail, you can read our full Oral-B Junior review further down the page.
+If you want more detail, you can read or watch our full Oral-B Junior review further down the page.